8b. Refine Ideation

 Click

-- Navigate to CONSUMER_LOAN_STATUS tab and open the Transforms window by clicking
+Open the Transforms window by clicking

 .